dougeby/IntuneDocs/intune/reports-proc-data-rest.md

 3. Grant the client app access to the Microsoft Intune API
 3. Create a local REST client to get the data

 Use the following steps to learn how to authorize and use Postman as a client.
 Postman is a commonly used tool troubleshooting and developing REST clients to work with APIs.
 For more information about Postman, see the [Postman](https://www.getpostman.com) site.
 This topic also includes a C# code sample.
 The sample provides an example for authorizing a client and getting data from the API.
-In this topic we will look at using both Postman, a general-purpose REST tool, and creating an [HTTP client in C#](#Create-a-REST-client-(C#)-to-get-data-from-the-Intune-Data-Warehouse) to retrieve data form the data warehouse.

 ## Create a native app in Azure